DataDog/dd-trace-dotnet/docs/development/AutomaticInstrumentation.md

       CallTargetState OnMethodBegin<TTarget, TArg1, TArg2>(ref TArg1 arg1, ref TArg2);
       CallTargetState OnMethodBegin<TTarget, TArg1, TArg2, ...>(ref TArg1 arg1, ref TArg2, ...)
 ```

 The last four signatures are for static classes.
 > For performance reasons, it is recommended to use the `ref` or `in` (if there's no need to edit the argument) keyword in front of the arguments after the instance one.
 Note that you cannot use `in` or `ref` if you are using duck-typing constraints on the parameters ([which you should be, where possible](../DuckTyping.md#best-practices)).

+As a convenience, the `OnMethodBegin` signatured does not need to exactly match the targeted method signature.
+However, it must contain the arguments used within the `OnMethodBegin` body and they must be in order.
+An additional limitation here is that the arguments must be listed in order, if any are used.

+An example here is that if the 4th argument of the targeted function needs to be used, then the first three arguments must be present in the `OnMethodBegin` signature.
+Even if those arguments aren't used.

 ##### `OnMethodEnd`